 I have come to believe that doing “Good” as a creative or company not only attracts the right people to work for you and with you, but also generates opportunities to engage with great clients.
 From what I have found, if “good” is part of your internal DNA, it is reflected and manifest in how you treat your team, your collaborators, your clients and most visibly, how you market yourself.
-It is something to be proud of.
+It is something to be proud of AND when the tough times come it’s a key factor to keeping you top of mind to your ideal clients and encouraging your team to come together.

 Utilizing authentic goodness (not simply leading with a cause, but truly owning the driving force behind your decision to align with this perspective) is a strong advantage for your design business, reaching and impacting more elements of your operations than you likely realized.
 By speaking of yourself in terms of goodness, you are aligning yourself with consumers and clients who recognize the value of goodness and creating opportunities to work together.